garrandall/popular-music-data/tracks/can-t-be-friends-trey-songz.md

 That's why I wish we never did it, woo
-Ooh yeah and I wish we never loved it
+Oh yeah and I wish we never loved it
 And I wish I never fell so deep in love with you
 And now it ain't no way we can be friends